camya/filament-title-with-slug/README.md

 - [camya - Andreas Scheibel](https://github.com/camya)

-This package was inspired by [awcodes'](https://github.com/awcodes/filament-addons) filament-addons package.
+This package was inspired and based on the filament-addons package by [awcodes](https://github.com/awcodes/filament-addons) .

 ## License